radil708/Portland-Air-Particulates-Odor-Investigation/README.md

   * SMRO 3-7 (the units that are online) -- note the location at the bottom of the page.
   * These were installed sometime in 2020 (that's when ME DEP started monitoring South Portland in particular)
   * To download spreadsheets, hit the button at the top of the bar that is a downward arrow.
+  * We use data measured by the hour, so future updates require the user to download the weather data in the same time frame.
+To do this, after clickin te "download data" icon, select "60 minutes" from the interval dropdown from the Ennhanced Download section.
 * Oil terminals -- all of this data is in paper form
   * When barges come into the Portland terminal to deliver or pick up oil, they have to give DEP notice
   * There are written notifications from boats to ME DEP -- these are faxed paper copies